By Adam Sweet

 To avoid the default treatment, a partnership can elect to push out any tax adjustment to its partners.
 This election must be made no later than 45 days after the date of an IRS notice of final partnership adjustment.
 Once an election is made, the partnership furnishes a statement to each partner owning an interest in the year of the adjustment, calculating any additional tax liability.
 Those recipient partners do not have to file an amended return.

 In the prior example, where a partnership is audited in 2021 for its 2018 tax year, the push-out results in statements being sent to each partner owning an interest in 2018.
 Multiple adjustments over several years can be netted together.
-It is unclear how the election to push out the tax adjustment will operate if a partner is itself a partnership.
-Initially, the IRS indicated that an upper tier partnership may not itself be able make the push-out election, but the IRS has recently indicated it is reconsidering this position.
+Congress (through amendments to the BBA rules) and the IRS (through regulations) have provided rules allowing a partnership ("upper-tier partnership") that is itself a partner in another partnership ("lower-tier partnership") to also make the push out election for any adjustments flowing from the lower-tier partnership.

 The new BBA rules replace the role of the TMP with a new role called the Partnership Representative.
 Unlike the TMP, the Partnership Representative has significant authority to settle tax disputes and bind a partnership, without notification or significant rights afforded to other partners, and is not required to be a partner.
 Like the default rule of a partnership level tax, this new role of the Partnership Representative is a large change, and partnerships will need to carefully consider the identity of the Partnership Representative and what types of protections the other partners may want to include in any partnership agreements.